-- ❖ Each candidate or committee making mass telephone communications must maintain for four years a transcript of the message communicated as well as a record of the number of calls made for each message. - These disclosure rules do not apply to committees communicating with their own members for the purpose of supporting or opposing City candidates or measures. - ❖ A committee making may not pay for telephone communications at the behest of, or in coordination with, a candidate or candidate-controlled committee.
+- Each candidate or committee making mass telephone communications must maintain for four years records that identify the date(s) the telephone calls were made and the number of calls made, as well as a transcript of the messages communicated and a copy of any recorded messages. - These disclosure rules do not apply to committees communicating with their own members for the purpose of supporting or opposing City candidates or measures. - A committee may not pay for telephone communications at the behest of, or in coordination with, a candidate or candidate-controlled committee.
 (Doing so would make the expenditure an unlawful in-kind contribution instead of an independent expenditure; non-individuals may not make contributions to support or oppose candidates.)
-Note that the prohibition on coordination with candidates does not apply to situations in which an organization is communicating with the members of its organization. - ❖ If two committees jointly pay for telephone communications supporting or opposing a City ballot measure, then both committees must be identified in the "paid for by," "authorized by," or "on behalf of" disclosure.
-Please see the Ethics Commission's Fact Sheet on Campaign Advertising for additional information regarding two committees coordinating independent expenditures. - ❖ State law contains prohibitions regarding "robocalls" (calls placed by machines using automatic dialing features).
+Note that the prohibition on coordination with candidates does not apply to situations in which an organization is communicating with the members of its organization. - If two committees jointly pay for telephone communications supporting or opposing a City ballot measure, then both committees must be identified in the "paid for by," "authorized by," or "on behalf of" disclosure.
+Please see the Ethics Commission's Fact Sheet on Campaign Advertising for additional information regarding two committees coordinating independent expenditures. - State law contains prohibitions regarding "robocalls" (calls placed by machines using automatic dialing features).
 These prohibitions do not fall within the scope of the City's Ethics Ordinance; see California Public Utilities Code sections 2871 through 2876 for more information. - Note that the Ethics Commission does not regulate the truth or accuracy of the content of telephone communications (i.e., it has no control over the dissemination of false or misleading information).

-For additional information, please contact the Ethics Commission at (619) 533-3476.
+For additional information, please contact the Ethics Commission at (619) 533-3476 or ethicscommission@sandiego.gov.

-Rev. 8/7/13
+Rev. 1/2/18